Work-Efficient Query Evaluation in Constant Time with PRAMs: Query Evaluation in the Dictionary Setting

 An acyclic query $q$ with free variables $x_1,\ldots,x_\ell$, for which the query~$q'$ that results from~$q$ by adding a new atom $A'(x_1,\ldots,x_\ell)$ to its body, remains acyclic, is called \emph{free-connex acyclic}.\footnote{There are several equivalent definitions of free-connex acyclic queries.
 We chose this definition from \cite[Section 3.2]{HAL:braultbaron:tel-01081392}, where such queries are called \emph{starred}, since it is easy to state.} Acyclic join queries are a special case of free-connex acyclic queries, in which all variables of the body of the query are free.

-Our algorithms rely on the already mentioned Yannakakis algorithm \cite{DBLP:conf/vldb/Yannakakis81} which consists of two parts.
+Our results on acyclic conjunctive queries are obtained by an easy application of \autoref{result:eval-query-plan} to the already mentioned Yannakakis algorithm \cite{DBLP:conf/vldb/Yannakakis81}.
+This algorithm consists of two parts.
 Given an acyclic conjunctive query $\query$, a join tree $\querytree{\query}$ for \(\query\) and a database $\db$, it computes in the first part a \emph{full reduction} $\db'$ of $\db$ as in \cite[Section 3]{BernsteinG81}.
 To this end, we associate with each node $v$ in $\querytree{\query}$ a relation $S_v$.
 Initially, $S_v = R_v(\db)$, where $R_v$ is the relation symbol of $v$.
 The computation of the full reduction has two phases.

 \begin{enumerate}[(1)] \item \textbf{bottom-up semijoin reduction:} All nodes are visited in bottom-up traversal order of $\querytree{\query}$.
 When a node $v$ is visited, $S_v$ is updated to $\sjoin{S_v}{S_w}$ for every child $w$ of $v$ in $\querytree{\query}$. \item \textbf{top-down semijoin reduction:} All nodes are visited in top-down traversal order of $\querytree{\query}$.
 When a node $v$ is visited, the relation $S_w$ is updated to $\sjoin{S_w}{S_v}$ for every child $w$ of $v$ in $\querytree{\query}$. \end{enumerate} Let $\db'$ denote the resulting database, i.e., the database that has, for each node $v$ the relation $S_v$ in place of $R_v$ (and is identical with \db, otherwise). \begin{propC}[{\cite[Theorem 1]{BernsteinG81}}] For every acyclic conjunctive query \(\query\), database \(\db\), and full reduction \(\db'\) of \(\db\), it holds that \begin{enumerate}[(a)] \item $\query(\db')=\query(\db)$; and \item $\pi_{\attrof{\query}\cap\attrof{R}}(\db'(R))=\pi_{\attrof{R}}(\query(\db))$, for every relation symbol $R$ of \db. \end{enumerate} \end{propC}